 "C'mon girls, hop in," Linda shouted to Kathy, the new office secretary, and Monica, the camp counselor from Germany.
 "Let's go in town and get an ice cream.
 I'm paying!"

 Linda was the camp owners' teenage daughter and had just gotten her driver's license, seizing any opportunity to drive her father's shiny new '54 Ford convertible.
 Monica sat up front with Linda, while Kathy jumped into the back seat.
-They cranked the windows down to let the warm summer breeze sweep through, the radio blasting "Mr. Sandman" on high volume while they cheerfully sang along.
+Linda put the top down to let the warm summer breeze sweep through, the radio blasting "Mr. Sandman" on high volume while they cheerfully sang along.

-Linda pulled into the local ice cream shop and got large cones for all of them.
+She pulled into the local ice cream shop and ordered large cones for everyone.
 Giggles erupted as the ice cream melted, running down their hands and dripping onto the seats.

 "Oops, I forgot napkins.
 Daddy's not gonna be happy when he sees his car," Linda worried as daylight began to fade.
 She also noticed the gas gauge was on empty.
 "I'll stop at the gas station to fill up and we'll get something to clean up this mess."